On July 02, 2023, the Whistleblower Protection Act (HinschG) came into force.

 The following reporting channels must be provided by companies:

 - by phone

-How must a company react after receiving a report?
+How should a company react to information?

 A company's internal or external reporting office must perform the following procedure upon receipt of a report: